 What are some of the benefits of in-home care?

 In-home care can stop things before they progress to needing emergency care.
 For example, a person with diabetes might have a blood sugar reading out of the normal range, but may think it's normal.
 With home healthcare, we can report symptoms to the provider and institute a change if the provider orders.
 Or, in the case where we find the blood sugar to be alarmingly high, we can coordinate transportation to the emergency room if necessary.

 Our visits are based on each patient's needs, so there is no format that limits the number of visits.
 Home health visits typically last about an hour, with two to three visits per week, depending on the admission diagnosis.
 In some instances we are there five days a week, but that's not normal for more than two weeks at a time.

 How can I refer a friend or family member for home health?

 Most of the time we're contacted via a referral source through a physician who has discharged the patient from the hospital.
-We also receive some inquiries for our private division, usually when someone is looking to take care of a loved one in their home.
+We also receive some inquiries from family members, usually when someone is looking to take care of a loved one in their home.

 What services does home health provide?

 We offer skilled nursing care, rehabilitation, physical therapy, occupational therapy, speech therapy, a medical social worker, and home care aides who can help with bathing and similar services.

 What are the benefits of having home health?

 Our nurses do not diagnose; rather they report symptoms.
 We bring the doctor to the patient via the phone.
 If in-home care staff notice a change in the patient's condition, we call the provider right away, noting the details.
 Given the vital signs, and our in-person assessment, the provider can make recommendations to change a patient's medication or care regimen.